When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 When working with a large format, it’s easy to overwork the smaller areas.
 They’re like little compositions on their own.
 The trouble is, they may seem successful close up, but may not contribute to the overall balance and flow of the larger piece.
 Above are some examples, where I’m now reluctant to change what needs to be changed…but I will.
 Back to Art 101: It’s absolutely necessary to stand back often and study the entire composition from afar.

 When you throw in a factor like color, there’s no turning back.
 I had a specific purpose for this drawing though; to fill a wall space in an otherwise fairly monotone, contemporary room.
-After much deliberation I kept with the original plan, which was to create a look similar to a black and white photo where one color highlights the main subject only.
-It was time to dive into the unknown.
+The idea was to create a look similar to a black and white photo where one color highlights the main subject only.

 Chrysanthemums: work in progress